2026 Family Guide

 DROP OFF & PICK UP

-Morning drop off begins at 9:20 am.
-Classes begin at 10:00 am, so please drop off no later than 9:50 am to allow the children time to get to class.
+Morning drop off begins at 9:20 a.m.
+Classes begin at 10:00 a.m., so please drop off no later than 9:50 a.m. to allow the children time to get to class.

-CLASSIC CAMP: DISCOVERY (GRADES K AND 1)
+CLASSIC CAMP: DISCOVERY (GRADES K – 1)

 Discovery students must wear their nametag every day of the season.
-This nametag alerts our staff that a child is a Discovery camper and helps them anticipate their needs and expectations.
+This nametag alerts our staff that a child is a Discovery student and helps them anticipate their needs and expectations.
 This name tag will be mailed prior to the first day.

 The Usdan campus is easy to navigate, and the staff is friendly, but sometimes we still need an insider to help us around at the beginning.
 Students should not hesitate to ask for help!
 Should your child need help orienting themselves, Usdan staff members wearing a bright blue t-shirt or students wearing a pin with “Ambassador” written on it will be able to help them.

-At the conclusion of the camp day, their Counselor will take them to get their ice cream treat and then to the bus field for their ride home.
+Upon arrival, students attending Recreational Camp will meet their group and counselor near the picnic tables by the Welcome Center.
+At the conclusion of the day, their counselor will take them to get their ice cream treat and then to the bus field for their ride home.

 AFTER CARE

-Following their daily ice cream treat, students in the After Care program will take a quick stroll to the Amphitheater to meet After Care staff.
+Following their daily ice cream treat, students in the After Care program will take a quick stroll to the McKinley Amphitheater to meet After Care staff.
 After Care programs may vary daily and can include board games, arts activities, recreational time, and more.
 Swimming will be included, so we recommend an additional swimsuit and towel.

+Devices are not allowed at After Care.
 Children in the After Care program do not receive bus service home.
 They must be picked up by a parent or authorized person at Usdan’s campus before 6:00 p.m.

-8-Week: $450
+8-Week: $650

-4-Week A: $300
+4-Week A: $475

-4-Week B: $300
+4-Week B: $475

-1-Week Recreational Camp: $75/week
+1-Week Recreational Camp: $125/week

 Please email aftercare@usdan.org with any questions.

-• Reusable Water Bottle
+• Reusable water bottle

 • Lunch